Matthias-Merzenich/qfind/readme.txt

-      Change longest partial suppression option from -v to -a Fix bug when changing queue size after loading state Fix bug due to non-initialization of variables
+      Change longest partial suppression option from -v to -a Fix bug when changing queue size after loading state Fix bug due to non-initialization of variables Fix bug due to missing return type of loadState()

 ------------------------------------------------------------------------------
 Matthias Merzenich